One constant to rule them all: Introduction

-The paper is organised as follows: \begin{itemize} \item In Section \ref{sec:specvac}, we recall what the special vacuum is and its specific symmetry and introduce symmetrical variables convenient for its studying. \item In Section \ref{sec:generalform}, we derive the most general form of the coupling matrix basing on the Weyl symmetry and dimensional reasons. \item In Section \ref{sec:couplconst}, we find all the coupling constants of the theory \item and we study their modular properties in Section \ref{sec:modularproperties}. \item In Section \ref{sec:highord} we show how the high order corrections to the SW curve can be found. \item Finally, in Section \ref{sec:masscorrections} we study how non-zero masses of the multiplets affect the coupling constants . \end{itemize}
+The paper is organised as follows: \begin{itemize} \item In Section \ref{sec:specvac}, we recall what the special vacuum is and its specific symmetry and introduce symmetrical variables convenient for its study. \item In Section \ref{sec:generalform}, we derive the most general form of the coupling matrix based on the Weyl symmetry and dimensional reasons only. \item In Section \ref{sec:couplconst}, we find all the coupling constants of the theory \item and we study their modular properties in Section \ref{sec:modularproperties}. \item In Section \ref{sec:highord}, we show how the high order corrections to the SW curve can be found. \item Finally, in Section \ref{sec:masscorrections}, we study how nonzero masses of the multiplets affect the coupling constants and modify their modular properties. \end{itemize}